-Case management has been used in many ways since several years.
-However, dynamic, advanced, adaptive or “no-adjective” case management (all terms are used interchangeably) is becoming more important than before for several reasons.
+In this sense, case management has been evolving since software vendors started offering solutions with an increasing emphasis on dynamic, advanced, adaptive or “no-adjective” case management (all terms are used interchangeably) for several reasons.

 These reasons include customer-centricity, agility, the advent of the knowledge economy, the changing face of work, mobility, the need for a more holistic case approach, the limits of traditional information-related and process-related systems, changed customer and stakeholder demands, the need for efficiency, autonomy, productivity and collaboration of knowledge workers and even digital transformation.